 Generating Genome Depth file

-Secondly, we are targeting a 1 single contig genome as a reference and map some reads to use using BWA.
+Secondly, we are targeting a 1 single contig genome as a reference and mapping some reads to use using BWA.
 Therefore, you can use the command lines below to format the reference genome and align the reads to the genome.

 $ bwa index {REFERENCE_GENOME.FASTA}